Psychosocial Hazards

 In instances of sexual harassment, a staff member should contact a JCU Sexual Misconduct Officer and consider making a report.

 A Staff member may elect to log the concern through RiskWare.
-Where this occurs the Injury Prevention and Management Advisor will be notified and will contact the staff member and supervisor to assist to eliminate and/or mitigate the demand.
+Where this occurs the Injury Prevention and Management Advisor will contact the staff member and supervisor to facilitate a health management response.
+The matter will also be referred to a Sexual Misconduct Officer.

 A staff member may wish to apply with the Fair Work Commission for an order to stop sexual harassment.